-The European Tour travels to Hong Kong this week for the Hong Kong Open at Hong Kong Golf Club in Fanling.
-Spain's Miguel Angel Jimenez is the defending champion.
+The European Tour continues its annual trip over to Hong Kong for the Hong Kong Open where Miguel Angel Jimenez is going for a third straight victory

 Venue: Hong Kong GC, Fanling, Hong Kong

 Key hole: 18th.
-At 410 yards, it might not look overly imposing on the card but, with water, trees, heavy bunkering plus a famously elusive green, par here is an excellent score.
+At 410 yards, it’s not imposing on the card but, with water, trees, heavy bunkering plus an elusive green, par is a very decent score.